distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 A pool should combine branches driven by different causes rather than many events that would occur together during one crypto-wide crisis.
 Each branch also needs objective resolution, compatible payout bounds and timing, and a liquid spot market for the affected asset.

-The impact oracle applies the same spot-and-probability derivation used in the previous design.
-Because this design normally creates a conditional market only for the low-probability branch, the oracle uses that branch’s price.
-If a separate conditional market for the complementary, higher-probability branch also exists, the oracle prefers its more reliable price.

-Consider a market that prices a 10% chance that Republicans lose and a spot Bitcoin price of `$102,000`.
-If the shared pool provides only a YES conditional price of `$120,000`, the implied impact is:

-`($120,000 - $102,000) / 90% = $20,000`.

-If a separate NO conditional market also provides a usable price of `$100,000`, the oracle prefers that higher-probability branch and obtains the same spread:

-`($102,000 - $100,000) / 10% = $20,000`.
+The cleanest correction is to pair each diluted event and conditional-asset claim with a co-occurrence top-up that restores its full binary payoff.
+This moves joint-tail risk into a shared margin or insurance layer, after which the wrapped claims can use the ordinary impact oracle.
+Correcting the raw pooled quote instead would require additional prices for joint event-count states and their relationship with the asset.

+Because `winner_count` is unknown until every bundled event resolves, the pool needs a common accounting horizon.
+An event known earlier can end its own impact-observation window, and a false result can reduce required top-up margin, but a winning top-up remains provisional until the horizon fixes the final count.
+Grouping events into resolution epochs bounds this delay.

-Across a portfolio of these markets, one pool can provide the branch collateral underlying conditional markets for multiple events or decisions instead of requiring a separate fully collateralised unit for each event.
-The shared collateral applies across the included branches; trading within each branch’s conditional market remains standard.
-The impact future remains a separate derivative, but the markets supplying its oracle become more capital efficient.
+Across a portfolio of these markets, the pool and top-up layer can supply full-payoff branch collateral for multiple events instead of requiring a separate fully collateralised unit for each one.
+The impact future remains a separate derivative, but its source markets become more capital efficient.

 This capital efficiency directly addresses those pricing failures.
 Shared collateral lets traders bet against several improbable event outcomes without locking almost one dollar separately behind each small potential profit.
 It also reduces the capital tied up by corrective trades in the conditional markets.
 Traders can therefore make larger corrections to both the event probability and the conditional price with the same capital.
 The resulting depth makes both inputs more accurate, improves the impact oracle, and raises the cost of manipulation.